 The RDS-WHOIS2 review team’s conclusions were that, of the sixteen recommendations, eight were fully implemented, seven were partially implemented and one was not implemented.

 As a result of the analysis of the past WHOIS1 review team recommendations, as well as this review team’s new findings and recommendations, the RDS-WHOIS2 review team is making [TBD] new draft recommendations which are summarized in the next section of this Executive Summary.
 With the issuance of this Draft Report, a Public Comment is being opened that will run until Friday, 02 November 2018, a week after the conclusion of the ICANN63 meeting.
 An engagement session will be held during the ICANN63 in Barcelona, Spain.
-Following the close of the Public Comment, the review team will consider all input prior to completing its Final Report.
+Following the close of the Public Comment Procedure, the review team will consider all input prior to completing its Final Report.
 It is expected that the team’s Final Report will be issued in December 2018 or January 2019.

 Review Team Recommendations